-The architecture will be implemented via low level tooling, implemented as a series of hardhat plugins.
+The non-smart contract components of the architecture are presented briefly because they are important for the proper use of the smart contract architecture.
+These will be implemented via low level tooling, implemented as a series of hardhat plugins.
 These plugins will be generic, allowing any project to use the base architecture.
 The plugins will allow seamless deployment and validation of system upgrades, as well as command line interaction with deployed instances.

 The existing v2 architecture has become outdated, and has accumulated too much technical debt.
 It makes it hard for developers to add new features to the protocol, and is prone to make mistakes.
 It also makes the release process complicated, and fragile.
 The new architecture was designed specifically to target these problems, and produce a foundation that easy to build upon, and easy to use during releases.

 The proposed architecture is basically composed of a fundamental "deployer" plugin.
 This plugin will identify a system's modules and automatically determine when a module's source code has changed and needs to be re-deployed.
 Instead of connecting the system's modules via an AddressResolver, modules are "merged" into a single super-contract that uses a technical workaround to overcome the EVM's contract size limitations.
 This means that no connections have to be made for modules to be able to interact with each other, which is one of the most fragile areas of the v2 architecture.